felt/tippecanoe/README.md

     make install

 Tippecanoe now requires features from the 2011 C++ standard.
 If your compiler is older than that, you will need to install a newer one.
-On MacOS, updating to the lastest XCode should get you a new enough version of `clang++`.
+On MacOS, updating to the latest XCode should get you a new enough version of `clang++`.
 On Linux, you should be able to upgrade `g++` with

 ```